To,

 25. PARTICULARS OF EMPLOYEES REMUNERATION:

-A The ratio of the remuneration of each director to the median employees remuneration and other details in terms of sub-section 12 of Section 197, of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, are forming part of this report as Annexure: V to the Directors Report.
+Disclosures pertaining to remuneration and other details as required under Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (Rules) are annexed to this Report as Annexure: V.

 26. FOREIGN EXCHANGE EARNINGS / OUTGO: